Blendify/blender-manual/blender_docs/manual/physics/cloth/examples.rst

 you'll need to subdivide it several times, about 8 is a good number.
 So :kbd:`Tab` into *Edit Mode*, and press :kbd:`W` :menuselection:`--> Subdivide multi`, and set it to 8.

-Now, we'll make this cloth by going to the :menuselection:`Object context --> Physics` sub-context.
+Now, we'll make this cloth by going to the Physics tab.
 Scroll down until you see the *Cloth* panel, and press the *Cloth* button.
 Now, a lot of settings will appear, most of which we'll ignore for now.